Daniel Hovey's house on Tansey Lane

 Assault on Brookfield during King Philip’s War.

 Daniel Hovey relocated to Hadley, where he was reimbursed 11 pounds by the Governor’s Council for contributing to the defense of the town.
 In 1675, he held the office of selectman for one term.
-His son James and remained in Brookfield, where they were among the residents massacred in the Indian attack on Brookfield at the beginning of King Philip’s War.
+His son James remained in Brookfield, where they were among the residents massacred in the Indian attack on Brookfield at the beginning of King Philip’s War.

 On September 26, 1676, Daniel Hovey was complained of for failure to pay rent to the estate of Henry Clerke of Hadley, refused to pay, but was eventually fined and forced to pay by the court.
 Hovey in turn filed charges against one of the executors of the estate for slandering him and his wife.
 The jury returned in favor of Deacon Hovey

-The Last Days of the Daniel Hovey House
+The Last Days of the Daniel Hovey house

 daniel-hovey-house-dow